BinaryMuse/imgsible/README.md

 On the server, we set up the Stores so that they use a server-appropriate strategy for responding to events.
 When a request comes in for a particular URL, we trigger the appropriate Actions for that page and collect the promises returned.
 When they are all resolved, we render the top-level component as a string and pass in the merged state as a property.

 Additionally, the merged state is provided to the client via a property on `window` so that the client-app can boot with the same data.
 This gives us server rendering of the application with a transparent upgrade to a fully functional front-end React app when the JavaScript loads.

+### Limitations

+There are, currently, some limitations to this approach.
+For one, Stores cannot use information from each other.
+For example, one Action tells the `UrlStore` to update the `route` portion of the state, while a separate Action tells the `ImageStore` to load the image data for a given image.
+There is no way for the `UrlStore` to use some of the image data--say, the title--to update a portion of *its* state.
+Ideally, dependencies could be set up between the stores, which would additionally remove the need to fire multiple Actions to get the UI in a certain state.